 The annual Spring and Fall Career Fairs provide an opportunity for students to network with employers from various industries within the private, non-profit and government sectors.
 Our most recent fairs have held between 80-100 employers and the Career Fair is open to ALL BMCC students and alumni.

-Note: The following career fair/expo is not sponsored by the BMCC Center for Career Development
+Note: The following Career/Job Fairs/Expos are not sponsored by the BMCC Center for Career Development

 Please review our Career Fair Preparation information